LiamKelly27/manutd-rebuild-by-the-numbers/Final Conclusion.md

 ## 🎯 Transfer Market Opportunities

-Using player data from the **top ten leagues in Europe**, this project identified several **forwards and midfielders** who represent strong value and address clear weaknesses:
+Using player data from the **top leagues around the world**, this project identified several **forwards and midfielders** who represent strong value and address clear weaknesses:

 * **Amad Diallo** and **Bruno Fernandes** are the **only attackers** in the current squad who consistently create goal-scoring opportunities.
 This is a major concern and must be addressed heading into next season.